“Success is liking yourself, liking what you do, and liking how you do it.”

 To request a book voucher, please complete and submit the e-form below.
 Please note the cut-off dates listed on the book voucher e-form, which are specific to the course session/term.
 If selecting book rental, students must contact the Bookstore to provide credit card #, driver’s license # and state issuance, and date of birth.
 The Business Office will respond by email after submission of the book voucher e-form.

-Payment plan options are available for students/parents who wish to participate.
+Payment plan option is available to all students.
 The payer agrees to pay the student account balance for the term by making installment payments by the appropriate due dates.
-A deferment fee equal to 1% of the balance due will be applied per semester.
+A payment plan fee equal to 1% of the unpaid balance will be applied to the account.
 Payments which are not made in a timely manner will result in cancellation of the payment plan and additional late payment fees will be assessed.

-To participate in a payment plan, please complete and submit the e-form below.
-The Business Office will respond by email after submission of the payment plan e-form.
+To participate in the summer 2016 payment plan, please complete and submit the e-form below.
+The Business Office will respond by email after submission of the e-form.

 To receive full financial credit or a refund for dropping an enrolled course, you must drop your course by the following scheduled drop dates:

 Semester/Term Must Drop By This Date to Receive Refund May 9th class start by midnight (CST) Sunday, May 8, 2016 June 6th class start by midnight (CST) Sunday, June 5, 2016